 As a team we also engaged with and responded to the amendments to the Helsinki declaration to suggest the inclusion of articles specific to healthy volunteering.
 It was, therefore, disappointing to note the latest, 2024, revisions to the Helsinki Declaration still continue to ignore the need for the inclusion of specific guidelines to enhance the protection of healthy volunteers in interventional clinical trials.
 It appears, despite clear evidence, that much more work to ensure healthy volunteers are adequately protected from harm and exploitation in interventional clinical trials still needs to be done.

 When are healthy volunteers considered to be at risk?
-Reflections on the 2024 Revisions to the Declaration of Helsinki
+Reflections on the 2024 Revisions to the Helsinki Declaration

 by Shadreck Mwale Nov 6, 2024Across the globe, thousands of interventional clinical trials take place every year and many healthy participants are recruited to participate in such trials.
 Participation in these interventional clinical trials is not without ethical concerns, and many who take part are at risk of harm and exploitation.
 To date, approaches to ethical consideration have been guided by legal codes such as the Nuremberg code, and the Helsinki Declaration.
 This is the most influential ethical framework to date and has undergone several revisions since its introduction in 1964.
 Within this framework, controls around vulnerability and exploitation have largely focused on the perceived vulnerabilities and protection from harm of patients who are more or less likely to benefit from participating in such research.
 The focus is on the need for participants in clinical trials to give informed and free consent without undue coercion.
 The guidelines have largely neglected mentioning healthy volunteers in interventional clinical trials.
 Arguably, this could be because healthy participants have been considered to be capable of being informed, giving free and rational consent, and able to understand complex clinical trial protocols, risks involved and negotiate their way through complex contracts involved in this process.